somesocks/dryad/docs/concepts/02-the-heap.md

 ---
-title: 02 - The heap
+title: 02 - The Heap
 layout: default
 parent: Concepts
 ---

-# The heap
+# The Heap

 Every garden has a **heap** - where package assets are stored in a content-addressed filesystem structure.